eyemadmusic/DailyTradeMaximizer/README.md

 ## Disclaimer
 This algorithmic trading system is for educational and research purposes only.
 It is not intended to be used as financial advice or a recommendation to trade real money.
 Algorithmic trading carries a high level of risk, and there is always the potential for significant financial loss.
 Always consult with a qualified financial advisor before making any investment decisions.

+## License

+No license is given to this product, only authorized people can edit and re - use this content, github is only intented to serve as a cloud to store the files-